School of Education

-Students will develop their area of specialization as they develop their Form-A with the approval of program coordinator
+Students will develop their area of specialization as they develop their Form A with the approval of the program coordinator.

-Any 2 graduate courses with approval of the Program Coordinator.
+Student selects 1 graduate course with the approval of the Program Coordinator.

-A summer practicum is required, and is part of the coursework.
-Thesis: (3 credit hours)Course Course Title CreditsED695 Thesis: TESOL 3*A capstone Portfolio and PRAXIS II English to Speakers of Other Languages (ESOL) examination with a passing score approved for licensure on Guam is required for candidates who are already certified to teach and who are seeking endorsement in teaching ESL (K-12).
+*A capstone Portfolio and PRAXIS II English to Speakers of Other Languages (ESOL) examination with a passing score approved for licensure on Guam is required for candidates who are already certified to teach and who are seeking endorsement in teaching ESL (K-12).
 Current requirements (May 11, 2010) may be found at the Guam Commission for Educator Certification website http://www.gcec.guam.gov.
 In lieu of the PRAXIS II ESOL examination, candidates not seeking endorsement to teach ESL in the Guam school system will be required to take a written comprehensive examination at the end of their studies.